Yossi Melman: Biography

 Melman is an avid runner and triathlete who ran 35 marathons in Europe and the US, six ultramarathons of 50 to 75 km and four Ironman Triathlons.
 He is the initiator and founder of "Israman" (Israel's Ironman).
 In 2009, eighty days after suffering a heart attack, he returned to run a full marathon.
 One of his books in Hebrew is called "Autobiography of Running".
 In December 2016 he ran 66 km to mark his 66th birthday.

 In 2020, US President Donald Trump retweeted Melman's account of the killing of Mohsen Fakhrizadeh, head of the nuclear program of Iran.

 In 2022 he wrote (together with Marc Dugain) the script for the French-Hebrew-English film and series Munich: Of Games And Blood (Des Jeux Et Du Sang Munich 1972) directed by Philippe Saada.

-In 2025, marking the 30th anniversary of the assassination of Yitzhak Rabin, he created and wrote the screenplay for a Hebrew-language documentary examining the incitement by the extreme right and by Benjamin Netanyahu that led to the murder, as well as the Shin Bet’s failure to prevent it.
-According to Melman, The film’s themes resonate deeply with October 7 attacks.
+In 2025, marking the 30th anniversary of the assassination of Yitzhak Rabin, he created and wrote the screenplay for a Hebrew-language documentary examining the incitement by the extreme right and by Benjamin Netanyahu that led to the murder, as well as the Shin Bet's failure to prevent it.
+According to Melman, the film's themes resonate deeply with October 7 attacks.

+In 2026, he was a partner in creating his fifth film, "The Sunrise File".
+This is an animated film that tells about the secret connections between the Nazi hunter couple Serge and Beate Klarsfeld and the Mossad, and their attempts to persuade the Israeli intelligence agency to act to assassinate Klaus Barbie ("The Butcher of Lyon"), and other Nazi war criminals.
+Melman is one of the film's producers, and the film is based on his writing and a story he wrote about Mossad documents he obtained.